10 must visit places in Kolkata on a trip

 10. Belur Math

-Beluṛ Maṭh is the headquarters of the Ramakrishna Math and Mission, based through Swami Vivekananda, the chief disciple of Ramakrishna Paramahamsa.
-It is positioned at the west bank of Hooghly River, Belur, West Bengal, India and is one of the great institutions in Kolkata.
-This temple is the coronary heart of the Ramakrishna Movement.
-The temple is superb for its structure that fuses Christian, Islamic, Hindu, and Buddhist art motifs as a symbol of the team spirit of all religions.
-In 2003 Belur Math railway station became additionally inaugurated which is dedicated to Belur Math Temple.
+This temple was at the heart of the Ramakrishna Movement.
+The temple is unique for its structure that fuses Christian, Islamic, Hindu, and Buddhist art motifs as a symbol of the team spirit of all religions.
+2003 saw the opening of the Belur Math railway station that was built to ease the traffic to Belur Math Temple.